chrisipa/docker-library/debian-pom/java-pom/tomcat-pom/jenkins-pom/jenkins-jce/README_SHORT.md

-Jenkins docker image with useful tools for Java development with Maven builds including Java cryptography extension.
+Jenkins docker image with useful tools for Java development with Maven builds including JCE.